Background pattern

 • peritoneal irritation (inflammation in the abdominal cavity)

-• to provide fluids during a surgical operation
+• to provide fluids during surgery

 • in lactic acidosis (a type of metabolic acidosis caused by the accumulation of lactic acid in the body).
 Lactic acid is produced mainly in the muscles and eliminated by the liver.